Biography and Research Interests

 I serve as co-chair of the Global Coordination of Ground and Space Astrophysics working group of the International Astronomical Union.

-I am also the Charles Young Professor of Astronomy on the Class of 1897 Foundation at Princeton University, and I was department chair for nearly a decade.
+After 30 years at Princeton, I have now retired and am full-time at the Simons Foundation.
+I am now he Charles Young Professor of Astronomy Emeritus on the Class of 1897 Foundation at Princeton University.
+I was department chair for nearly a decade.
 During my tenure as chair, the department was consistently ranked No. 1 by both the National Research Council and U.S. News and World Report.
 I am an associate faculty member in both the department of physics and the department of mechanical and aerospace engineering at Princeton.
-I have been the primary mentor for over 31 graduate students, 35 postdoctoral fellows and 60 undergraduates, and I continue to advise and mentor undergraduate and graduate students at Princeton.
+I have been the primary mentor for over 32 graduate students, 35 postdoctoral fellows and 60 undergraduates, and I continue to advise and mentor graduate students at Princeton.

 Honors and Awards